davidxxxcc/GitEssential/wang-zhan-pei-zhi/git-edit-file.md

-This chapter shows how to edit and commit file on Git
+# This chapter shows how to edit and commit file on Git

-Let's say we have three different files and now we make some text change on these files.
+### Let's say we have three different files and now we make some text changes on these files.

 ![](/assets/file)